Fortran-FOSS-Programmers/ford/docs/user_guide/project_file_options.rst

 preprocessor
 ^^^^^^^^^^^^

-The preproccessor command to use on files with extensions in `fpp_extensions <option-fpp_extensions>`.
+The preproccessor command to use on files with extensions in `fpp_extensions
+<option-fpp_extensions>`.
 Can include flags as needed.
+Preprocessor macros and
-Macros and include paths specified in the project file will automatically be appended using the CPP interface, which is fairly standard. (*default*: cpp -traditional-cpp -E)
+include paths specified in the project file will automatically be appended using the CPP interface, which is fairly standard. (*default*:
+``cpp -traditional-cpp -E -D__GFORTRAN__``)

 Documentation Markers
 ---------------------